Irma Tears A Path Of Destruction Through Parts Of The Caribbean

 "But we talk to people in some rural areas that are expecting electricity to be out for months," she says.

-Loren Ann Mayo an American tourist on the French island of Guadeloupe, just south of Irma's path, told CNN earlier that she was sheltering fromthe storm in the bathroom of their hotel room.
+Loren Ann Mayo, an American tourist on the French island of Guadeloupe, just south of Irma's path, told CNN earlier that she was sheltering from the storm in the bathroom of their hotel room.

 "The balcony snapped and is now hanging on by one little piece of wire," Mayo said.